 No Cortese-listed sites (DTSC 2020, SWRCB 2020, Cal/EPA 2020), schools, or airports are located within 2 miles of the project site.
-The project site is located in a Local Responsibility Area for fire a), b) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials, or through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment
+The project site is located in a Local Responsibility Area for fire protection.
+Nearby areas in the State Responsibility Area are designated as moderate fire hazard severity zones.
+(CalFIRE 2007)

+a), b) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials, or through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment